quteharry19/Flack/readme.md

 a sidebar navigation is used to display the existing channel and a link to add a new unique channel

-username , time is properly displayed with every message
+username , time stamp  is properly displayed with every message

 represented self name as "me"